rtrm/TravellerSystemGenerator/README.md

-Version 2.0.0 Latest
+Version 3.0.0

-This Traveller Star System Generator creates star systems based on the generation system published in the Mongoose Traveller World Builder's Handbook, written by Geir Lanesskog..
-Traveller and the World Builder's Handbook are copyright by Mongoose Publishing
+This release includes the world social characteristics, completing the system generation system published in the World Builder's Handbook (WBH)

-The program is a command line tool, see the usage information below.
-It outputs to the command line, as well as creating HTML files containing information about the generated system, these are located in the folder the application runs from.

-This release includes the following features:

-Star generation, including companions, class, mass, diameter, luminosity and orbital eccentricity Generation of orbits and placement of planets, gas giants and Planetoid Belts Generation of the habitable zone
-Anomalous planets (eccentric, inclined, retrograde and trojan orbits) Orbital periods
-Significant moons
-World gas giant and moon sizing
-World and moon gravity, mass, orbital periods and day length Planetoid Belt characteristics
-World and moon atmospheres, including atmospheric pressure, Albedo and Hydrographics Tidal locks for planets and moons
-Mean, max and low temperature for Worlds and moons Generation of systems for existing systems
-HTML and console output
-Command line help
-I have not included

-some of the details of atmospheres, particularly taint details, exotic details and atmospheric chemical composition the more detailed aspects of temperature calculation Seismology
-Native Lifeforms (this is next on the list)
-World Social Characteristics (this is also a priority)
+The WBH does assume that a referee is there to make some decisions during the system creation process, and to allow full automation, I have chosen a route to go or randomised the result.

+You can use the program to either generate a system completely, or to take an existing UWP and have the program build a system around it, and flesh out some of the physical and social details.

+It is a command line tool, written for Windows.
+When run it outputs the basic details of the system to the console, and also generates several html files.
+Open StarSystem.html in the directory the program is located in, and this has links to the more detailed screens.

+Roy Martin
+4/4/2026

 Usage:
 TravellerSystemsGenerator [OPTIONS] [SEED]